Paget disease (bone)

-The majority (approximately three-quarters) of patients are asymptomatic at the time of diagnosis.
+The majority (approximately three-quarters) of patients are asymptomatic at the time of diagnosis, the diagnosis being an incidental finding on imaging 23.
 Presenting symptoms include:

-- increased focal temperature due to hyperemia (due to hypervascularity)
+- increased focal temperature due to bony hypervascularity (not fever)

 - increased bone size: historically changing hat size was a giveaway

 - decreased range of motion

 - signs and symptoms relating to complications (see below)

 Polyostotic disease is more prevalent than monostotic type 1.
 The most frequent sites of involvement are: